Convergence of nonhomogeneous Hawkes processes and Feller random measures: Auxiliary results and the proof of the main theorem

 used throughout the paper.
-We fix $T\geq 0$ and focus on functions defined $[0,T]$.
-Extensions to locally defined spaces, such as $\ssil$ are straightforward.
-We assume that $\rho\in\smp$ satisfies $\rho(\set{0})=0$, but do not put any other restrictions on it.
-A constant depending only on a quantities $q_1, q_2, \dots$ is denoted by $C(q_1, q_2, \dots)$ and can change from occurrence to occurrence.
+We fix $T\geq 0$ and consider functions defined on $[0,T]$.
+Extensions to $\ssil\pos$ are straightforward.
+We assume that $\rho\in\smp\pos$ satisfies $\rho(\set{0})=0$, but do not put any other restrictions (such as GID) on it.